Sambeth/tms_api_challenge/README.md

 [api]
 key = <api_key>
 ```
-2. In the src/ directory, change the `configFilePath` variable assigment in `main.py` to your config file location
+2. In the src/ directory, change the `CONFIG_FILE_NAME` variable assigment in `base.py` to your config file name

 3. In the same file, you could also change below endpoint variables to your preference
 ```python